 This man did!

 Giorgio, age 52, gave us permission to post his experience.
 While visiting the Turks and Caicos Islands, he was bitten by a BRS.
 For over a week he spent more than five hours a day trying to find out all he could about his spider bite.
 During that time he took antibiotics as a precaution against infection, but was not too sure how well it worked.
 Here is what he wrote to his doctor:

-There are of course other lymph nodes that are harder and bigger then normal between the bite site and the big lymph node I am telling you about, but they don’t look that bad, and are not painful—just a little - .
-That enlarged lymph node became very painful till 2 days ago [day 5], when it also started to ulcerate a little and so I started to put my black powder on it and on that area with good results—no more big pain—but still is red all around.
+There are of course other lymph nodes that are harder and bigger than normal between the bite site and the big lymph node I am telling you about, but they don’t look that bad, and are not painful—just a little.
+That enlarged lymph node became very painful till 2 days ago [day 5], when it also started to ulcerate a little and so I started to put my black powder on it and on that area with good results—no more big pain—but still it is red all around.
 I think that the activated charcoal works well anyway, trying to get the venom outside through the skin, but the small capillaries remain closed ’cause of the action of venom and you don’t get oxygen to the tissue!!!”

 Do not wait get some activated charcoal today!

 READ MORE—GET THE BOOK!
 AVAILABLE IN ENGLISH AND SPANISH.

 There is no antidote and no truly effective anti-venom.
 The anti-venom must be administered within 24 hours, and in most cases it is only after 24 hours that the person realizes they are a victim of a recluse spider.
 So, in hopes of physically removing all of the poison, the treatment often resorted to is that of wide surgical excision—cutting away of any flesh containing venom.